310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

       <br>
       As the first star of the evening shines a sparkling smile
       <br>
-      I’ll sear today into my mind
+      While searing today into my mind
       <br>
-      While honing the strongest ‘like’ to the very extreme!
+      I’ll hone the strongest ‘like’ to the very extreme!
     </td>
   </tr>
   <tr>